Introduction

 limit

-must be a number between 1 and 20 (defaults to 10, if not passed). - When fetching Users or Messages
+must be a number between 1 and 30.
+The default limit is 10. - When fetching Users or Messages

 limit

-must be a number between 1 and 100 (defaults to 10, if not passed).
+must be a number between 1 and 100.
+The default limit is 10.

-indicates an object ID that defines place in the list.
-For example if you request 10 records and the last record has an ID c10
+an object ID that identifies a place in the record list.
+For example, if you request 10 records and the

-as an argument in order to get next 10 results.
+as an argument to get the next 10 results.

 The response is a json object containing a field called data